qua-platform/qua-libs/examples/randomized-benchmark/two-qubit-rb/readme.md

 - Repeat prior steps for varying number of Cliffords within the sequence

-In order to have an easy way to derive all Cliffords of the two qubit Clifford group, we use the decomposition illustrated in the following reference: https://arxiv.org/pdf/1210.7011.pdf.
+In order to have an easy way to derive all Cliffords of the two qubit Clifford group, we use the decomposition in four classed illustrated in the following reference: https://arxiv.org/pdf/1210.7011.pdf.
+The classes are defined as follows:

+- single qubit class (where two operations from the one qubit Clifford group are played on the two qubits)
+- the CNOT class (where the Clifford consists of a CNOT gate surrounded by single qubit gates)
+- the iSWAP class (same form as the CNOT class but replacing the CNOT by the iSWAP gate)
-This decomposition allows an easy derivation of the group from the Clifford group for one qubit, and uses three main two qubit gates
+- This decomposition into 4 classes allows an easy derivation of all elements from the Clifford group.
-(that shall be decomposed later into a native set of gates by the user depending on its own hardware):
-- CNOT
-- SWAP
-- iSWAP
+- the SWAP class (two one qubit gate followed by a SWAP gate).

+In order to make the code of RB hardware agnostic, we therefore require from the user to provide a decomposition of the three two qubit gates depicted above in his own set of native gates.
+Those decompositions shall be provided as sets of baking play instructions that will eventually serve to compute the circuit of the intended two qubit gate.

 We introduce a specific class that allows an easy generation and execution of multiple random Clifford sequences based on few generic inputs the user shall provide: